nim-lang/Nim/doc/manual.md

 -------------

-The `bycopy` pragma can be applied to an object or tuple type and instructs the compiler to pass the type by value to procs:
+The `bycopy` pragma can be applied to an object or tuple type and instructs the compiler to pass the type by value to procedures:

   ```nim
   type